 - Include sufficient information on the payment form to identify the account to which the payment is to be applied, e.g., First, Middle or Last Name and a Phone Number or the UID # located on the statements.
 DO NOT PLACE YOUR SOCIAL SECURITY NUMBER ON THE FORM OF PAYMENT.

 Call Toll-Free: (800) 272-9829 (use jurisdiction code 2611)

 - Some banks and financial institutions provide services that would provide an automatic monthly payment.
 You should talk to your bank or financial institution about services that they might offer to assist you with regular payments.

 - KDOL does not currently accept Automated Clearing House (ACH) payments on overpayments.

-- If you want to establish a repayment plan, you will need your personal information, the current balance and suggested monthly repayment of your Overpayment account.
-Complete the Overpayment Repayment Plan or en Español-Overpayment Repayment Mail the completed, signed form with an initial payment to: Kansas Department of Labor, Asset Recovery, 401 SW Topeka Blvd., Topeka, KS 66603-3182.
+If you want to establish a repayment plan, you will need your personal information, the current balance and suggested monthly repayment of your Overpayment account.
+Submit a completed, signed Overpayment Repayment Plan form (K-BEN 899) with an initial payment to Kansas Department of Labor Asset Recovery Unit at the address below.

 - Voluntary Wage Withholding